• Share this on:

 Which countries are you competing with?

-In the southern hemisphere, Peru, Chile and South Africa are strong suppliers with increasing volumes.
+In the southern hemisphere, Peru, Chile and South Africa are strong suppliers (Table 2).
 In the north, your principal competitors are European producers, such as those in Spain and Poland.
 Morocco is the strongest non-European competitor that competes within the European season.
-These supply seasons change quickly (see supply calendar in Figure 5).
+These supply seasons change quickly (see supply calendar in Figure 4).
+There is a search for new blueberry-producing countries to reduce dependence on Peru.
+This is why countries such as Zimbabwe, Ukraine, and Georgia are increasingly resonating with buyers.

 Peru: booming in blueberries

 Peruvian growers mostly rely on the Ventura and Biloxi cultivars, but new genetics and more blueberry varieties are being introduced.
-Experts are projecting that 120,000 tonnes will be of new varieties of the more than 300,000 tonnes that Peru could export in 2025.
+There are now up to 62 blueberry varieties under development or in the patent application stage and experts have projected that 120,000 tonnes of the more than 300,000 tonnes that Peru could export in 2025, will be of new varieties.
+In terms of organic, Peru exported 30,634 tons of organic blueberries in 2023, which represented a 13% decline compared to 2022.
+However, Peru is still the main supplier worldwide.

-There are several large blueberry producers in Peru and a relatively large share of small growers: 20% of all Peruvian producers have 10 hectares or less.
-This large presence of small producers is both a strength and a weakness for Peru.
-The scattered production over different areas makes the sector less vulnerable to adverse weather and gives Peruvian producers the advantage of prolonging their harvest season.
+In Peru, 30% of blueberry production comes from small producers.
+Cultivation areas vary between 5 and 50 hectares, in contrast to larger companies’ areas with more than 1,000 hectares.
+The large presence of small producers is both a strength and a weakness for Peru.
+The scattered production over different areas gives producers the advantage of prolonging their harvest season.
 On the other hand, consistency in quality and agricultural practices may vary among small growers.

 Tips: